Skip to main content

 Use this link in a browser to access the Xshield platform.
 No authentication password is required by default.

-Do this step after accepting the invite link and logging into the platform.
+⚠️ This step MUST be done only after accepting the invite link and logging into the platform.
 This is a pre-requisite before enabling feature flags

 cd $HOME/onprem-infrastructure/single-node